czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

   - ```pseudocode
     function TT-ENTAILS?(KB, α) returns true or false
-    	inputs: KB, the knowledeg base, a sentence in propositional logic α, the query, a sentence in propositional logic
+    	inputs: KB, the knowledge base, a sentence in propositional logic α, the query, a sentence in propositional logic

         symbols <- a list of the proposition symbols in KB and α